claresudbery/clare-wiki-ably/pages/organising/tools/kit.md

 ### 3. Things to add at the last step

 - Add a thumbnail image
-- Add some meta description and alt text for the thumbnail
+- Add alt text for the thumbnail
 - Tick the box to feature the post at the top of my profile
 - Scroll down and expand Advanced, then add a summary of the article for social media etc
 - If you forget and need to do this after the fact, see [[#^seo-settings|section below on SEO settings]]